kevingil/go-blog/README.md

 **Docker Build**

-From a Droplet
+*I hosted mine in a DigitalOcean droplet for $$$ savings.*

-Clone from Github
+Clone repo, install dependencies, then:

 Initialize database